Northwest Passage: In Franklin's Footsteps - 17 Days - $14,495

 For those travelling solo there are dedicated single cabins available.
 The single supplement for your own Twin cabin is 1.7 times the cost of a single berth.

 Young travellers are very welcome with no minimum age requirement.
-Children under 2 years old travel for free, ages 3 & 4 only pay the cost of the charter flight and ages 5 - 30 receive a 30% discount off the cost of the berth.
+Children under 2 years old travel for free, ages 3 & 4 only pay the cost of the charter flight and ages 5 to 30 receive a 30% discount off the cost of the berth.

 Includes